 I think most defense attorneys get asked this once in a while.
-If someone discovers I recently got a jury to return a not guilty verdict in favor of of my client, I sometimes get the follow up question:
+If someone discovers I recently got a jury to return a not guilty verdict in favor of my client, I sometimes get the follow-up question:

 How can you do that?
 You are getting criminals off.

 As those are fair questions, I suppose they warrant a fair response.
 But first, I need to explain how a criminal proceeding works.

 In our system, each person who is charged with a crime is merely accused of a committing a crime.
 We have all heard of the presumption of innocence.
 What that means is that the sole purpose of initiating criminal proceedings against a person is to see if the State (or whatever unit of government is handling the prosecution) can produce enough evidence to convince a fact finder (judge or jury) that each element of the charged offense(s), offenses of proved beyond a reasonable doubt.
 Strictly speaking, whether the person actually committed the crime is not the issue, but rather the sufficiency of the evidence.
 It is not the burden of the accused to provide innocence, but on the State to prove guilt.